Your pipeline is federal panels and Salesforce doesn't understand a single thing about them

 What your build should include

-What we build under crm in Canberra
+What we build under CRM in Canberra

-The engagements Canberra teams bring us most often:
+The engagements Canberra teams bring us most often: lead management system, CRM API integration, marketing automation, Salesforce development, HubSpot integration and Zoho CRM.

 Exactly what you get

 A CRM built around panels, standing offers and ATM responses, with a cleared-personnel register, probity-grade interaction logging, capture workflows tied to AusTender deadlines and renewal dashboards.
 It hosts agency contact data in an Australian region and reports on the metrics that predict Canberra revenue.
-Adjacent builds that pair with it: an ERP for the finance side of won contracts, internal tools for capture-plan management, business intelligence dashboards over win rates, and helpdesk software for post-award client support.
+Adjacent builds that pair with it: an ERP (Enterprise Resource Planning) for the finance side of won contracts, internal tools for capture-plan management, business intelligence dashboards over win rates, and helpdesk software for post-award client support.

 How to choose a developer in Canberra